1m5/1m5-core/README.md

 - Smartphones, our primary means of global communication and collaboration, are weak in maintaining our anonymity and privacy - critical to ensuring individual freedom.

 ## Solution
-1M5 works to solve these issues by providing an intelligent router embedding Tor, I2P, Direct Wireless Mesh, and other networks, using them intelligently as one dynamic network, and providing easy to use APIs for developers to embed in their applications.
-In addition, it provides access to commonly desired decentralized services in an anonymous fashion including self-sovereign decentralized identities (DID), Bitcoin, and other privacy preserving services in the future making integration a snap.
+1M5 works to solve these issues by providing three primary benefits.

+1. Intelligent Censorship-Resistant Anonymous Router embedding Tor, I2P, Direct Wireless Ad-Hoc Networks, and other networks, using them intelligently as one dynamic censorship-resistant, end-to-end encrypted, anonymous mesh network.
+2. Offers access to commonly desired decentralized services in an anonymous fashion including self-sovereign decentralized identities (DID), Bitcoin, and other privacy preserving services.
+3. Provides easy to use APIs for developers to embed in their applications to facilitate up-take.

+### Routing
+All requests for services, e.g. Bitcoin, require an Envelope with a sensitivity level set.
+This sensitivity level decides what base level of privacy is desired.
+Options are None, Low, Medium, High, Very High, Extreme, and Neo.
+All P2P communications use I2P as the default with latency expectations between 200 milliseconds and 2 seconds.
+This is the default setting in the Envelope.
+When making web requests, remember to set the appropriate sensitivity level otherwise all web requests will use the HIGH sensitivity level routing all requests through the I2P layer.

-We provide a Maneuver Condition status to signal what level of maneuvering is required to prevent censorship.
-They are:
+We provide a Maneuvering Condition status to signal what level of maneuvering is likely required to prevent censorship.
+The sensitivity level in the Evelope is where you start while the MANCON is determined by blocks encountered during routing and thus how to ratchet up resistance as these blocks occur.

+#### NONE - MANCON 5
+This setting means no requirements are desired even including SSL.

+* Web: HTTPS will be tried and if fails, will attempt HTTP if the URL is HTTP.
+If that fails, the request will be forwarded to other peers until a peer can make the request returning the result directly back to the requesting peer.

+#### LOW - MANCON 5
-* **MANCON 5**: No Security - open/normal SSL based communications with no expected censorship or privacy intrusion attempts.
+Open/normal SSL based communications with no expected censorship or privacy intrusion attempts.

+* Web: will use HTTPS.
+Failures will not attempt HTTP but will use other peers to assist.
+* Tor for .onion addresses
+* I2P for .i2p addresses
+* I2P is used for peer-to-peer services such as messaging

+#### MEDIUM - MANCON 4
-* **MANCON 4**: Low Security - normal censorship attempts by states on reading news (public web sites getting blocked, government shutdown of cloud cdn content): Offer Tor hidden services so that people can still access information
+Normal censorship attempts by states on reading news (public web sites getting blocked, government shutdown of cloud cdn content).
-* **MANCON 3**: Medium Security - Tor hidden services discovered with targeted takedowns.
-I2P hidden services for those few who know how to access those on all devices.
+When an HTTPS clearnet site gets blocked that has an associated Tor hidden service, that Tor hidden service will be used.
+All other routing remains unchanged.

+* Web: will attempt to use Tor.
+If fails and an associated Tor hidden service is available, that hidden services will be used.
+If no Tor hidden service is associated with the site, other peers will be used to assist.
+Expect latencies of 500 milliseconds to 2 seconds.

+#### HIGH - MANCON 3
+Tor hidden services that have been blocked or taken down but have an associated I2P eep site, that I2P eep site will be accessed.

+Default sensitivity in Envelope.

+* Web: will use an I2P peer that has access to Tor to make the request.
+Expect latencies of 1-4 seconds.

+#### VERYHIGH - MANCON 2
-* **MANCON 2**: Medium-High Security - I2P hidden services getting attacked/targeted.
-Use 1M5 mainly with I2P.
+I2P eep sites getting attacked/targeted.
+Use 1M5 mainly with I2P with high delays.
+Only able to access information directly via I2P using a decentralized content distribution network, e.g. Inkrypt.

+* Web: will use an I2P peer with random delays that has access to Tor to make the request.
+Expect latencies of 2-3 minutes.
+* P2P: direct comms with I2P but with random delays.
+Expect latencies of 2-90 seconds.

+#### EXTREME - MANCON 1
+Local cellular service towers shutdown.
+Use 1M5 with 1DN to route to peers with internet access.

+Wide-ranging latencies but strong privacy.

+* Web: a 1DN peer will be used to access Tor.
+Expect latencies of 2-25 minutes when in large cities with many 1M5 nodes.
+* P2P: 1DN peers will be used until a peer with I2P access can route the request.

+#### NEO - MANCON 0
-* **MANCON 1**: Highest of Security - whistleblower with deep state top secrets or strong censorship attempts (Tor Nodes blocking / deep packet inspections / I2P timing attacks) in jurisdictions with no freedom of expression protections (North Korea, China, Syria, Iran): 1M5 with I2P Bote/1DM on Purism Libre Mobile and Laptops.
+Whistleblower with deep state top secrets or strong censorship attempts (Tor Nodes blocking / deep packet inspections / I2P timing attacks / local cellular tower shutdowns) in jurisdictions with no freedom of expression protections (North Korea, China, Syria, Iran):
+1M5 with 1DN to I2P with High Delays on Purism Libre Mobile and Laptops.

+Wide-ranging latencies but highest privacy.

+*Web: 1DN is used to access a peer that will then request another peer using I2P with high delays to make the Tor request.
+Expect latencies of 2-30 minutes when in large cities with many 1M5 nodes.

 ## Threats & Counter Measures
 Censorship attempts can be made in a myriad of ways and are ever changing as technology changes and attackers grow in experience.